laurenchen0631/English-Learning/category/common_tranisition.md

 	- Moreover, statistics show that competition for places is growing
 	- He was, moreover, a poet of promise.
 	- Bicycling is a good exercise; moreover, it does not pollute the air.
+	- It was also a highly desirable political end.
+Furthermore, it gave the English a door into France.
+	- He is inefficient, and furthermore he is innocent of any sense of responsibility.
 	- Do you play any other sports besides basketball?
 	- besides being a player, he was my friend
 	- Also, a car is very expensive to run